cloudfoundry/docs-deploying-cf/vsphere/bosh-example-manifest.md

   networks:
   - name: default
     static_ips:
-    - 192.168.50.142  # Replace with an IP address in the range you set for `network: static`
+    - 192.168.50.142  # Replace with an IP address in the range you set for "network: static"

 - name: postgres
   template: postgres